Skip navigation

 Exams and Tests

-An ear exam may show a pocket or perforation (opening) in the eardrum, often with drainage.
-The deposit of old skin cells may be visible with an otoscope, a special instrument to view the ear.
+An ear exam may show a pocket or opening (perforation) in the eardrum, often with drainage.
+A deposit of old skin cells may be seen with a microscope or an otoscope, which is a special instrument to view the ear.
+Sometimes a group of blood vessels may be seen in the ear.

 Treatment

-Cholesteatomas usually continue to grow if not removed.
-Surgery usually works, but you may occasionally need the ear cleaned by a health care provider.
-Additional surgery may be needed if the cholesteatoma comes back.
+Cholesteatomas very often continue to grow if they are not removed.
+Surgery is most often successful.
+However, you may need the ear cleaned by a health care provider from time to time.
+Another surgery may be needed if the cholesteatoma comes back.

 Possible Complications